-I have just written 5 separate articles on the importance of developing and leveraging the right personal connections for gaining a board appointment.
-In this article, I want to consider the next most likely way you will gain a board appointment, that is by directly approaching an organisation.
+In my previous article, I shared with you the importance of developing the right connections for gaining a board appointment.
+In this article, I want to consider using those connections when taking the direct approach to a board appointment.
 Statistically, 15% of people are appointed to a board by this direct approach.
-However, you need to know how to do this authentically and legitimately and in a way that generates board opportunities.
+You need to know how to do this authentically and legitimately and in a way that generates board opportunities.

-In the first place, you need to know that of 50% of Australian organisations with boards recruited a board member in the last 12 months, only 10-20% advertised this vacancy or used a recruiter.
-That means that there are thousands and thousands of unadvertised opportunities out there waiting to be found.
-Furthermore, many of these organisations will have standing vacancies that they will rarely advertise, but they are on the lookout for the right proactive individual.
+First, you need to know that 50% of Australian organisations with boards recruited a board member in the last 12 months; however, less than 20% of these were filled by a ‘formal’ appointment process.
+That means that there are thousands and thousands of unadvertised opportunities filled through personal connections and by directly approaching organisations with an offer to help.
+Indeed ~15% of all board appointments are made by the ‘direct approach’ because organisations will have vacancies for board members that they will rarely if ever, advertise, but they remain on the lookout for the right proactive individual to appoint to their board.

 By directly approaching an organisation, you are positioning yourself to fill these vacancies.
-More importantly, though, you won’t be one of the hundreds applying for that role.
-You will instead likely be the only one being considered.
-This means that your chances of success improve dramatically, not least of which because your skills and experience (and proactiveness) won’t be compared against other candidates – making these qualities stand out further.
+More importantly, you won’t be one of the hundreds applying for that role.
+You will, instead, likely be the only one being considered.
+This means that your chances of success improve dramatically, not least of which because your skills and experience (and proactiveness) won’t be compared to other candidates – making these qualities stand out further.

 There is another important reason why this approach works.
 That is that you are making it easy for the organisation to make the appointment.
 Those who have led any sort of recruitment process will know that it is time-consuming, laborious and resource-intensive.
 In other words, it is a pain in the a** and something that many organisations want to avoid if they can.
 By proactively approaching an organisation and making it easy for them to appoint you, you will be helping them avoid a recruitment process they really don’t want to go through or spend money on.

-The direct approach principles you should apply are very much the same as the approach you should take when developing personal connections.
-It must begin first by defining the organisations that you both want and can be appointed to – your target list.
+The direct approach principles you should apply are very much the same as the ones you should take when developing personal connections.
+It must begin by defining the organisations that you both want and can be appointed to – your target list.

-Stumping up to an organisation that doesn’t know you, and you don’t know enough about, is a short route to disappointment.
-So you need to prepare – that means undertaking both desk-based and personal research.
-You only have one chance to impress and you will do it best by doing proper research.
-This sort of research will provide you with information that others don’t have – specifically:
+Fronting up to an organisation that doesn’t know you and you don’t know enough about is a short route to disappointment.
+Imagine someone coming to you who you had never met or know anything about and asking for a job – it will never end well.
+So you must prepare – that means undertaking both desk-based and personal research.
+In essence, you need to engage with the business you want to be appointed to the board of because when you do approach them with an offer to help, you will only have one chance to impress, and you will do it best by doing proper research.
+This sort of research will provide you with information that others don’t have, but more importantly, it will show you to be: proactive, informed, engaged, and intelligent, and make you a warm candidate – as such, much more appointable.

 2. Have a well-defined pitch